 3.2.3.
 Day 5: Add blasticidin S (10 μg/mL) to the culture medium.
-For 5,000 or 500 cells’ plating, select cells with blasticidin S (10 μg/ml) 3-24 days (until Day 14 in [4.2.7]) or 3-28 days (until Day 18 in [4.2.8]) after virus infection of constructs (pBabe-EYFP-CENP-A constructs).
+For 5,000 or 500 cells’ plating, select cells with blasticidin S (10 μg/ml) 3-24 days (until Day 14 in [3.2.7]) or 3-28 days (until Day 18 in [3.2.8]) after virus infection of constructs (pBabe-EYFP-CENP-A constructs).

+NOTE: In this colony outgrowth assay, the transfection of pBabe-puro-Cre is added along with the transfection of of pBabe-EYFP-CENP-A. The transfection of pBabe-EYFP-CENP-A is performed in 3.1.
+The transfection of pBabe-puro-Cre is performed in 3.2.1.

 3.2.4.
-Day 10 (7 days after retro-Cre virus infection): Collect cells for western blotting analysis to confirm protein depletion of endogenous CENP-A after retro-Cre virus infection and/or protein expression of pBabe-EYFP-CENP-A constructs. on the same day 10.
+Day 10 (7 days after retro-Cre virus infection): Collect cells for western blotting analysis to confirm protein depletion of endogenous CENP-A after retro-Cre virus infection and/or protein expression of pBabe-EYFP-CENP-A constructs on the same day 10.

 3.2.5.
-Perform western blotting as described in Protocol 4.
+Perform western blotting as described in section 4.
 Results are shown in Figure 1B (lanes 5-7).

 3.2.6.
 Perform immunofluorescence analysis (section 2 above) to confirm that both EYFP-CENP-A WT and K124R localized to the centromere 7 days after inactivation of the remaining endogenous CENP-A allele.
 The results are shown in Figures 1C-1E.